ItsKlork/DiscordVC/README.md

 # DiscordVC

-DiscordVC is a spigot plugin that is connected to a discord bot and shows each player's current voice chat above their head.
+DiscordVC is a spigot plugin that uses a Discord bot to show the player's current vc as a part of their nametag.
+Repository is currently only used for downloads.